Hello-World-CS/Bear_Photo_Classifier/README.md

 This project

 ## Technologies
-This project is created with:
+This project was created with:
+* Python
+* Keras
+* scikit-learn
+* NumPy
-*
+* OpenCV-Python

 ## Setup
 To run this project, install it locally using :